CodeScop/Oge-Mai-Field-Guide/rizaquests.md

 - **Type:** Forum
 - **Requirements:** Make 100 Forum posts
 - **Rewards:** 15 Core Crystals
 - **Recommendations:** DO IT.
 It will take approximately FOREVER.
 (Good news: you don't have to keep it in your Questbook.
 It counts all the forum posts you've ever made, no matter how many times you drop the quest while you're doing it.)
-Then, when you're done, you can get an easy 15 Core Crystals every time you redo Riza Rivertown.
-And you'll get to know everyone in the forums, which is fun!
+Then you'll get to know everyone in the forums, which is fun!
 So yes, do it, but don't worry about officially picking it up except when you want to check how close you are to turning it in.

 ### * Apprentice Fisherman